 Chapter 5: Start Marketing

-Now that you’ve chosen a niche, defined your potential customers, picked a perfect shopping cart and done all technical stuff, it’s time to get down to business and launch a marketing campaign.
+Now that you’ve chosen a niche, defined your potential customers, picked a perfect shopping cart and done all technical stuff, it’s time to get down to business and launch a marketing campaign to grow your store.
 Yes, drawing up a sound shopper marketing plan is never an easy job, making it lucrative is even tougher.
 However, we’ve got a few tips that should help you.

 If you try to Google for “eCommerce marketing” on the web, you’ll get 41,900,000,000 search results on that.
 Don’t be scared.
 There is a gazillion of the so-called “growth hacking” tricks, but there are only three main things you have to do first — define your goal, your strategy, and your tactics.